Resistencia Ancestral Mapuche: Reactions

 Minister Patricia Bullrich presents a report about the RAM.

 Some minor political figures, such as the bishop of Bariloche Juan José Chaparro, doubted the actual existence of the RAM, and suggested that it was instead a deception crafted by the national government, with the purpose of justifying police repression with an alleged national enemy.
-Minister of security Patricia Bullrich denied it, and said that it was instead the RAM whose chose to be enemies of the state.
-Working alongside the governors of Chubut, Neuquén and Río Negro, Mariano Arcioni, Omar Gutiérrez and Alberto Weretilneck, the ministry of security wrote a report about the RAM, detailing all the information available about the group, including their attacks and the judicial cases started about them.
+Minister of National Security Patricia Bullrich denied it, and said that it was instead the RAM whose chose to be enemies of the state.
+Working alongside the governors of Chubut, Neuquén and Río Negro, Mariano Arcioni, Omar Gutiérrez and Alberto Weretilneck, the Ministry of National Security wrote a report about the RAM, detailing all the information available about the group, including their attacks and the judicial cases started about them.
 She also announced that the national government and the three mentioned provinces would work together against the RAM.

 Facundo Jones Huala is currently held prisoner in Argentina, and is on trial on terrorism charges.
 Chile asked for his extradition, to judge him for similar charges, but Argentina has refused to do so.
 The Argentine police has tried to drive them away from the estancias of the Benetton family, but were unsuccessful so far.
 The mapuche lonkos Camilo Nahuelquir and Raducindo Calfupan rejected the actions of the RAM, and pointed that their actions are not endorsed by the Mapuche populations.

-On February 5, 2025, the Argentine government led by Javier Milei declared the RAM as a "terrorist organization" after the Governor of Chubut, Ignacio Torres, linked the RAM to the ongoing wildfires in the region—which have already affected more than 20,000 hectares—and accused Jones Huala of instigating them.
+On February 5, 2025, the Argentine government led by Javier Milei declared the RAM a "terrorist organization" after the Governor of Chubut, Ignacio Torres, linked the RAM to the ongoing wildfires in the region—which have already affected more than 20,000 hectares—and accused Jones Huala of instigating them.
 However, the Mapuche leader denied any involvement of the RAM in the forest fires that have spread across Argentine Patagonia since December, stating: "We have never done it, nor would we ever do it" in response to the accusations.